Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description explicitly states 'List every process captured in the trace' and lists the returned fields (upid, pid, etc.).
-It distinguishes from sibling tools by specifying not for Chrome traces and referencing dedicated chrome_* tools.
+The description clearly states 'List every process captured in the trace' and lists the fields (upid, pid, machine_id, etc.), making the tool's purpose distinct.
+It explicitly differentiates from sibling Chrome tools by advising against use for Chrome traces.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.